DataStas/cv_StanislavS/README.md

 # cv

 Some tasks that i have done during studying.
-I can show more if u ask.
+I can show more if needed.

 Structure: Dota 2 - final assesment in HSE course.
 Gradient boosting and logit.
 Still working on him... (fix data, try other algorithms and hyperparams)